edysfy/Group_website/sysImp.md

       this.authService.getUsername(),
     ]);
 ```
-We pass the 'user-markers' layer into it.
-Then we say if the property 'username' is qeual to the username stored in the auth service, load the GeoJson point with a marker that is built from a icon image: 'volcano-11' (this was taken from Mapbox's GitHub Page.
+We pass the 'user-marker' layer into it.
+Then we say if the property 'username' is equal to the username stored in the auth service, load the GeoJson point with a marker that is built from an icon image: 'volcano-11' (this was taken from Mapbox's GitHub Page.
+You can see below how the user pin also comes with a 'volcano'.

+### How to post data:

   <p align="center">
   <img src="supporting_images/usermakers.png" width="550px">